Junee Post Office: Junee Post Office

 On 20 January 1862, the residents of Junee (now Old Junee) petitioned the Postmaster General to have a post office established there.
 Junee was the largest town in the district known collectively as The Levels, and its central position in the district aided in its choice as the post office site.
-The petition was successful with a post office established at Junee on 1 May 1862 in the store of Mr Edward Smith, who was also appointed postmaster on a salary of £12 per annum.
+The petition was successful with a post office established at Junee on 1 May 1862 in the store of Edward Smith, who was also appointed postmaster on a salary of £12 per annum.
 The post office continued to operate from Smith's store until November 1867 when it moved to Mrs Dacey's Inn.
 The operation of the post office from the business premises of the postmaster or postmistress was common practice prior to the restructuring of the Postal Service into a professional government agency in 1862.
 Junee continued this tradition due to the town's small size in the 1860s, which did not justify the construction of a separate office at this time.

-In May 1878, in anticipation of the opening of the new railway (Main South railway) linking Sydney to Junee (opened 6 June 1878), the residents of Junee, Boree and Wantabadgery requested that a new office be opened at Junee railway station.
+In May 1878, in anticipation of the opening of the new railway (Main Southern railway line) linking Sydney to Junee (opened 6 June 1878), the residents of Junee, Boree and Wantabadgery requested that a new office be opened at Junee railway station.
 A receiving station was subsequently opened at the station on 12 June 1878 in George Dobbyns' store near the station, just six days after the opening of the railway.
 Dobbyns also had the contract to transport the mail between the station and the Junee township for £25 per annum until November when it was transferred to Denis Kaveneh.
 In November a petition was forwarded requesting that money order facilities be provided at the Railway Station Post Office, as they were from 5 May 1879.

 In July 1881 Junee Railway Station Post Office was renamed Junee Junction Post Office, with a branch of the Government Savings Bank opened there on 1 July 1882.
 The "junction" referred to the junction of the south western railway and the main southern railway around which a small township had developed.